-- Function as a member of the multidisciplinary team, working in a dyad comprised of a public health nurse and public health social worker, and participate in case briefing sessions with other team members.
+- Function as a member of the multidisciplinary team, working in a dyad comprised of a public health nurse and public health social worker; participate in case briefing sessions with other team members.

-- Develop and implement case management and care plans for resolution of assessed client/family needs; document social work case management within SPHERE and DAISEY software programs according to MHD’s policies and Medicaid requirements; assess community needs for input into MHD programs.
+- Develop and implement case management and care plans for resolution of assessed client/family needs; document social work case management within designated databases according to MHD’s policies and Medicaid requirements; assess community needs for input into MHD programs.

 - Complete developmental screening and assessment of clients’ physical, social, psychological and environmental health status.

 - Provide consultation for primary, secondary and tertiary health problems.

 - Provide parenting education and evidence-based curriculum to families customized to their identified goals and needs.

 - Teach prevention and promote the adoption of healthy behaviors, including safe sleep, home safety, social supports and maternal child health.

 - Support or facilitate parent/family group activities the program holds intermittently throughout the year.